Onell Soto: Biography

 In October 1988, the University of the South awarded him a doctor of divinity degree honoris causa.

 During his episcopate in Venezuela, he led the Church in that country from a chaplaincy church to a national church under Venezuelan leadership.
 His dreams were realized on April 8, 1995, when a special convention of the Church in Venezuela elected Orlando Guerrero, a 50-year-old priest, ordained in 1980, as the first Venezuelan national to be elected to the Anglican episcopate.

 Before his departure from Caracas, the President of Venezuela, Rafael Caldera, granted him the Order of the Liberator Simón Bolívar for his contribution to "the moral and spiritual welfare" of the country.

 As Assistant Bishop of Atlanta he worked closely with the diocesan, Frank Allan.
 Besides the normal pastoral work of the diocese, he helped in deployment, higher education, and ecumenical relations, Hispanic ministry and relations with the companion diocese of Ecuador.

 In 1999 he accepted the invitation of the Diocese of Alabama to do the same ministry as assistant bishop after his retirement in Miami in 2002.
 He attended, in several capacities, all the General Conventions of the Episcopal Church since 1969.

 Soto and his wife, Nina, a Christian educator also a native of Cuba, have four grown children and six grandchildren who live in the Chicago, Washington, San Diego and Sacramento.
 Nina is the editor of Día a Día, the Spanish version of Forward's Day by Day in Spanish.

 From May 1, 1995 until his retirement in 2002, he was Assistant Bishop of Atlanta sharing the pastoral ministry with the diocesan, Frank Allan.
 The Diocese of Atlanta has 90 congregations and nearly 300 clergy.
 As Assistant Bishop, he helped in the episcopal ministry and served in deployment, higher education, ecumenical relations, Hispanic ministry and relations with the companion diocese of Ecuador.

 Soto died on August 5, 2015, in Northwestern Memorial Hospital in Chicago IL.
-He was eighty-two years and eight months old.
+He was eighty-two years old.